ThyCowLord/ThyCowLord.github.io/blog.md

 # It's a Blog's world

+## Entry Four: Dated Monday February Sixth
+It's complete!
+It's called nmp, you can find it [here](https://github.com/ThyCowLord/nmp) There are instructions, so go check that out.

 ## Entry Three: Dated Monday February Sixth
 New project, truly random numbers library for python.